mlyncowork/validation-framework/README.md

 ## Installation and Usage

-Install the library with `npm install validator --save`.
+Install the library with `npm install validation-framework --save`.

 Require the library with `const validator = require('validation-framework')()`.